Psalm 31 – Shelter from Trouble in the Secret Place of God’s Presence

 b.
 You shall hide them in the secret place of Your presence: Attacked by so many enemies and so many troubles, David found security in the secret place of God’s presence.
 There was comfort and strength in the hidden place of God’s presence, of true fellowship with Him.

 i.
 There are many followers of Jesus Christ who seem to know very little of the secret place of God’s presence.
 They regard it as only a thing for mystics or the super-spiritual.
 Yet David was a warrior and man well acquainted with the realities of life.
-It is true that the life of the spirit seems to come more easily for some than others, but there is an aspect of the secret place of God’s presence that is for everyone who puts their trust in Him.
+It is true that the life of the spirit seems to come more easily for some than others, but there is an aspect of the secret place of God’s presence that is for everyone who puts his trust in Him.

 ii.
-In the secret place of Your presence: ” ‘With the covering of thy countenance.’
+In the secret place of Your presence: “‘With the covering of thy countenance.’
 Their life shall be so hidden with Christ in God, that their enemies shall not be able to find them out.
 To such a hiding-place Satan himself dare not approach.
 There the pride of man cannot come.”
 (Clarke)

 c.
-From the plots of man; you shall keep them secretly in a pavilion from the strife of tongues: The presence of God was so secure for David that he found refuge from not only the plots of his enemies, but even from the attacks from their words (the strife of tongues).
+From the plots of man; you shall keep them secretly in a pavilion from the strife of tongues: The presence of God was so secure for David that he found refuge from not only the plots of his enemies, but even from the attacks of their words (the strife of tongues).

 d.
 For I said in my haste, “I am cut off from before Your eyes”: Earlier in his time of trouble, David hastily said and felt that God had forgotten him and no longer saw him with favor.
 Yet when David cried out to God, He heard the voice of David’s supplication.